MatthiasUckert/Terminology/README.md

 The full concept list can be downloaded
 <a href="2_output/term_list.xlsx" download="2_output/term_list.xlsx">here</a>.

+The concept list includes the following columns:

+- `cid`: The Concept Identifier

+- `tid`: The Term Identifier

+- `term`: The standardized Term

+- `term_raw`: The raw Term

+- `cat1`: Category 1 which includes “FinA” for Financial Accounting Concepts, “ManA” for Managerial Accounting Concepts and “BusA” for Business Concepts

+- `cat2`: Category 2 Indicator column if the concept is a GAAP concept

+- `cat3`: Category 3 which includes “IS” for Income Statement Concepts, “BS” for Balance Sheet Concepts and “CF” for Cash Flow Statement Concepts

 <table class=" lightable-paper table" style="font-family: &quot;Arial Narrow&quot;, arial, helvetica, sans-serif; margin-left: auto; margin-right: auto; font-size: 10px; margin-left: auto; margin-right: auto;">
 <thead>